hedzr/cmdr-cxx/README.md

 ### Bundled Utilities or Helpers

-There are some common crossed helper classes.
+There are some common cross-platform helper classes.
 Its can be found in these headers:

 - cmdr_defs.hh